Request a call

 What is Knowledge Transfer?

-Starting with a quick 101: Knowledge transfer is a methodical and focused strategy for obtaining critical knowledge from crucial personnel to store and distribute among organizations/employees/vendors for effective process and staff improvement.
+Starting with a quick 101: knowledge transfer is a methodical and focused strategy for obtaining critical knowledge from personnel to store and distribute among organizations/employees/vendors for effective process and staff improvement.

 “Knowledge is power.
 Transferring that knowledge is powerful,” says Mark A. Langley, President and CEO of the Project Management Institute.